Ricardogll/Audio-Research/docs/readme.md

 This defines will help you adjust this function to your liking.

+*img defines

-* MAX_DISTANCE will set the maximum distance at which we will be able to hear sounds from an entity.
+· MAX_DISTANCE will set the maximum distance at which we will be able to hear sounds from an entity.

-* VOLUME_AT_MAX_DIST will set the volume that the sound effects from entities further than MAX_DISTANCE will have.
+· VOLUME_AT_MAX_DIST will set the volume that the sound effects from entities further than MAX_DISTANCE will have.
 The loudest would be 0, while the quietest would be 255.

-* NO_SOUND_DISTANCE if we don't want to hear sounds from entities past X distance this is what we have to change.
+· NO_SOUND_DISTANCE if we don't want to hear sounds from entities past X distance this is what we have to change.

 So if we use the values of defines set on the previous picture, this is what it would look like: